HarjjotSinghh/nuke-bot/README.md

   "BOT_TOKEN" : "paste the token youy copied here (inside the quotes)" }
 ```
-Once you have created the `config.json` file and followed all the steps correctly, you can just start the `main.py` file by writing following command in your terminal:
+- Once you have created the `config.json` file and followed all the steps correctly, you can just start the `main.py` file by writing following command in your terminal:
 ```bash
 python main.py
 ```
+- After running the file, you should see something [like this](https://ibb.co/PwcF6Vm).
+- Now, you can select a speed for the nuke bot. `Recommended Speed = Medium`.
+- Once you have selected a speed, it will take about 4-5 seconds for the bot to login (*depends on your internet speed*).
+- After the bot logs in, you can keep looking at the console for all the real-time updates.